sdm4fzi/aas_middleware/Use_cases_aas_transformation.md

 - (3): add support for defining a DataModel with JsonSchema
 - (2): allow to add triggers for workflows on events, also add an Listener and Publisher for pub/sub communication

+Async Connector functionality:
+- Should allow to define easily a connector that is based on pub/sub communication principle.
+- subscribe / publish function should hold thereby the code to define how a subscription is build up or how a publish is done
+- A subscription should not be started automatically, only the connect function.
+However, it should be possible to add the connectors to the middleware so that the automatically execute the subscripe function with a defined topic
+-Both subscribe and publish should be executed via the API of AAS middleware
+- It should be possible to link the async connector to other exectuables (workflows / connectors).
+In this case, the async connector automatically triggers the other function.
+The middleware should have a function "add_trigger", where a trigger (i.e. the AsyncConnector) and a subscriber (i.e. Workfow / Connector) is used to define the event-based interaction.
+- Workflows should also allow to insert in their decorator, if some trigger is used for its execution.
+- If an async connector is linked with a connector / workflow as trigger, in the connection registry a wrapper around the on_message function is added, which then executes the listeners.

 basyx enhancements:
 - (2): Add scanning function that parses an aas server and retrieves all models from it
 - (2): Add File, Operation and Blob Support